The Central Enigma of Consciousness

 consensual agreement as to their meaning and content:

-thought, perception, memory, emotion, will and imagination; mind is the stream
+combinations of thought, perception, memory, emotion, will and imagination;

-of consciousness.
-It includes all of the brain's conscious processes.
-This
+mind is the stream of consciousness.
+It includes all of the brain's conscious

-used to refer especially to the thought processes of reason.Ó
+is often used to refer especially to the thought processes of reason.Ó

-ÒConsciousness has been
+ÒConsciousness

+mates).
 Consciousness may involve thoughts, sensations, perceptions, moods, emotions,

 dreams, and an awareness of self, although not necessarily any particular one